spadebuilders/ethereum-events/_events/2018-09-06-decoding-token-economics-workshop.md

 ---
 layout: single
 title: "Decoding Token Engineering Workshop"
-excerpt: A comprehensive workshop featuring the token experts of OST and Ocean Protocol sharing their knowledge on the best ways to design and engineer a token economy as well as optimal use cases for application.
-Part of the larger Berlin Blockchain Week of events.
+excerpt: "A comprehensive workshop featuring the token experts of OST and Ocean Protocol sharing their knowledge on the best ways to design and engineer a token economy as well as optimal use cases for application.
+Part of the larger Berlin Blockchain Week of events."
 event:
-  start_date: 2018-09-06 13:00
+  start_date: 2018-09-06T13:00:02+02:00
-  end_date: 2018-09-06 17:00
+  end_date: 2018-09-06T17:00+02:00
-  location: Ocean Protocol HQ, Chausseestraße 19 10115 Berlin
+  location: "Ocean Protocol HQ, Chausseestraße 19 10115 Berlin"
   link: https://www.meetup.com/Token-Engineering/events/253174971/

-date: 2018-08-08T16:20:02-05:00
+date: 2018-08-08T08:20:02-07:00
+author: "Adeola Ogunwole"
+author_profile: true
 categories:
   - Berlin
   - Germany